Sports features have always had a robust fan base among both young adults and seasoned film buffs across the globe.

 $21,505,244

-Directed by Shimit Amin and produced by the renowned Yash Raj Films, Chak De!
-India stands out as a critically-acclaimed Bollywood masterpiece that has garnered global praise.
+Directed by Shimit Amin and produced by the celebrated Yash Raj Films, Chak De!
+India has earned widespread acclaim as one of Bollywood’s finest sports dramas, resonating with audiences around the world.

 BiographyDramaHistory